 “This was a really unique experience to talk to a large variety of different organizations each with different subject matters and educational goals.
 Each organization took something different away from it but each of them thought that getting together with each other and playing around with new content was really inspiring and that they wanted to continue to have workshops like this on their own.
 It really seemed to cement them as a community of museum professionals that all have each other as a shared resource, and if they continue to build off of what we taught them as a group, then I consider the workshop a success.” – Julian

 Do you want to create a common language and breathe new life into your network?
-Check out what our Audience Development Team can do for your association or group!
+Check out what our Museum Consulting Team can do for your association or group!